Can the way you invest really align with your commitment to a religious mission?

 Exposure to a variety of investments

 A typical misconception about faith-based investing is that aligning investments with one’s values means sacrificing return objectives.
-However, because of the increasing interest in faith-based investing, there is now a growing landscape of investment choices.
+However, because of the increasing interest in faith-based investing, there is a now growing landscape of investment choices.

 Today, faith-based investors have opportunities across virtually every asset class in their portfolio, achieving different approaches to alignment – from restriction screening to Environmental, Social and Governance (ESG) Integration and more.
 In addition, investors can choose to align their entire portfolio based on financial and faith-based objectives, or just a portion.